-- Hold a bachelor's degree or have equivalent professional experience. - Have worked for the insular government for a minimum of two years prior to the start of the program. - Received outstanding performance evaluations for the past two years. - Received a nomination to the program by the highest level official in the department and the immediate supervisor. - Expressed an interest in, and demonstrated personal commitment to, public service.
+• Hold a bachelor's degree or have equivalent professional experience.

+- Have worked for the insular government for a minimum of two years prior to the start of the program. - Have received outstanding performance evaluations for the past two years. - Have received a nomination to the program by the highest level official in the department and the immediate supervisor. - Expressed an interest in, and demonstrated personal commitment to, public service.